spectreconsole/spectre.console/docs/input/markup.md

 ## Convenience methods

-There is also convenience methods on `AnsiConsole` that can be used to write markup text to the console without instantiating a new `Markup` instance.
+There are also convenience methods on `AnsiConsole` that can be used to write markup text to the console without instantiating a new `Markup` instance.